thiagorf/spring-crud-test/README.md

 > Requirements: jdk-11

-* Rename the file "application-dev.properties" to "application.properties" in src/main/resource and give the respective required configuration (database name, port number, etc).
+* Rename the file "application-dev.properties" to "application.properties" in src/main/resource and give the respective required configuration (database name, port number, cookie name, secret, etc).
 * Run the start command (intellij or eclipse)

 > With docker